Import User Accounts from a CSV File

 /dd

-Specifying this option disables the transformation of property values into human-readable
+Disables the transformation of property values into human-readable form,

-If this option is omitted, Softerra Adaxes will transform values of some properties into human-readable format.
-This parameter is applicable to TXT, CSV, HTML and Excel formats only.
+If the option is omitted, values of some properties will be converted into human-readable form.
+The option can be used for TXT, CSV, HTML and Excel formats.

 /ds